-In case of extraction of both Maxillary and Mandibular teeth in a Full mouth rehabilitation case we need to follow a sequence or step by step procedure to extract all the teeth.
+In the case of extraction of Maxillary and Mandibular teeth in a full mouth rehabilitation case we need to follow a sequence or step by step procedure to extract all the teeth.
 Extraction of teeth can be due to many reasons, such as Full mouth rehabilitation where the remaining teeth are not worth saving or cannot be used to replace the missing teeth.
-With the recent advances the replacement of all the Maxillary and Mandibular teeth can be done with fixed dentures which take the help of Implants – Implant supported complete dentures which are fixed.
-So it is important to make sure that bone is preserved around the tooth which are extracted by making the extractions as atraumatic as possible.
+With the recent advances, the replacement of all the Maxillary and Mandibular teeth can be done with fixed dentures which take the help of Implants – Implant-supported complete dentures which are fixed.
+So it is important to make sure that bone is preserved around the tooth which is extracted by making the extractions as atraumatic as possible.

 It is also called as “Full Mouth Extraction” as all the remaining teeth are extracted at a time or in a gap of a few days to make way for new teeth – Dentures.

 Maxillary teeth are extracted first which is a rule we always follow and also the rule that posterior teeth are extracted before extracting anterior teeth.